• Skip to primary navigation

 In 1933, the Civilian Conservation Corps constructed a fire tower and a fire warden’s cabin at Roan High Knob.
 While the tower proved ineffective for spotting fires and was short-lived due to its frequent location above the clouds on overcast days, the cabin was renovated in 1980 and again in 2003.
 It now serves as the Roan High Knob Shelter.
 However, the shelter is currently closed for renovations that were interrupted when Hurricane Helene struck and caused significant damage to the area.

-old roan mountain fire tower
+old black and white photo of the roan mountain fire tower

 Once I finished looking around, I headed back down to Jerry, who told me he had found a shuttle, and we had about 45 minutes to make it 1.5 miles downhill through all the mud and water.
 Typically, this would not be an issue, but the terrain was extremely rocky and muddy.
 Plus, it was slippery because of the rain and fog, so we had to take our time.